-Eau Claire, Wis. – The Northwoods League is celebrating its 25th year of play in 2018 and today announced the game schedule for the upcoming season.
-The Eau Claire Express begin their 14th season of play in the league on the road on Tuesday, May 29 to begin a two-game set with the Rochester Honkers.
-The Express will then travel to La Crosse to take on the Loggers prior to beginning the home season against those same Loggers on Friday, June 1.
+Eau Claire, Wis. – The Northwoods League today announced the game schedule for the 2019 season.
+The Eau Claire Express begin their 15th season of play in the league on the road on Tuesday, May 28 to begin a four-game set with the Bismarck Larks.
+The Express then travel home to begin the home season against the Duluth Huskies on Saturday, June 1.
 The home opener will feature a postgame fireworks show and a first pitch time of 7:05 p.m.

 Eau Claire’s home schedule will feature start times detailed below.